An extended growing season, increased rainfall, and more frequent extreme storms with more runoff washing into Maine’s lakes can feed algae.

 Dredging done correctly doesn’t hurt water quality, and can yield positive environmental results.
 However, ensuring these good results demands monitoring for contaminant release, sediment resuspension, and other water quality issues.

-Measuring of dissolved oxygen (DO) concentrations is possible using anything from the traditional Winkler titration method to a modern state-of-the-art optical dissolved oxygen sensor.
-When it comes to precision, accuracy, and more data over more time, these kinds of DO sensors are really the best option.
+When it comes to precision, accuracy, and more data over more time, these kinds of dissolved oxygen sensors are the best option for monitoring DO.

 There are many ways to deploy monitoring buoys, and many situations that might benefit from the monitoring power this kind of platform brings.